FSRS vs SM-2: The Real Difference Between Modern and Outdated Schedulers

 There's also a comfort factor.
 SM-2 is dead simple to understand.
 You can explain it to someone in two minutes.
 FSRS involves differential equations and optimized weight vectors.
 Even if you trust the output, the black-box feeling bothers some users.

-And honestly, for casual use -- reviewing 20 cards a day, no exams on the horizon -- SM-2 is fine.
+And honestly, for casual use (reviewing 20 cards a day, no exams on the horizon) SM-2 is fine.
 The gap only starts to hurt when you're dealing with thousands of cards, tight retention targets, and limited study time.
-Which is exactly the situation most medical, law, and engineering students find themselves in.
+Which is exactly the situation most medical, law, engineering, and computer science students find themselves in.

 What Imprimo does differently